giovannipbonin/ieee-program/README.md

 ### Starting with basics: What IDE Should I use?
 Vim?
 Emacs?
 Eclipse?

 The right answer is: the one that makes you the best.
 Period.
 Every artist and craftsman has the tools that make them the best as they can be.
 If that's Vim (which is for me) or Emacs, or Eclipse it's up to you.
 But try new stuff out.
+Check out some stuff about vim and emacs and you will understand how many different useful things editors can do beyond the basics:

 - ### Emacs and vi(m)
     - vi(m):